 Nothing worries a business owner more than overdue payments.
 Late payments can derail your very own cash flow.
 For small businesses, overdue payments can even put an end to their operations.

-This is why ensuring that customer payments are delivered on time is crucial for your accounting team.
+This is why it is crucial for your accounting team that customer payments are delivered on time.
 However, this is not always the case.
 At some point, you’ll encounter late payments, and following up on them is never an easy task.

 Even with the threat to their business, it has never been easy for owners to chase down their customers’ late payments.
 Calling up your customers to follow up collections can go multiple directions, and produce even greater problems than what it intends to solve.
 To help you in this regard, here are some things to keep in mind in chasing customer late payments.